| 3 Types of Core Life Skills | Why Are Life Skills More Important Than Living Skills | How to Teach Your Teenager Life Skills |

 Thinking skills include self-awareness, critical thinking, creative thinking, problem-solving, and decision-making skills.

-Self-awareness refers to the ability to recognize an individual’s strengths and weaknesses.
-Teenagers can discern opportunities and dangers when they are aware of their capabilities and limitations.
+Self-awareness is the ability to recognize their own strengths and weaknesses.
+Teenagers can discern opportunities and dangers when they know their capabilities and limitations.

-Critical thinking is the ability to gather relevant information to solve problems or make decisions.
+Critical thinking is gathering relevant information in order to solve problems or make decisions.
 It involves evaluating the consequences of their current actions as well as those of others.

-Another important thinking skill is creative thinking.
-A creative mind is capable of coming up with alternative solutions to difficult situations to achieve a better outcome.
+Creative thinking allows the development of alternative solutions in difficult situations to achieve a better outcome.

-To develop problem-solving skills, teens must use their analytical skills to evaluate situations critically and consider alternatives before acting.
+Problem-solving is using analytical skills to evaluate a situation critically and consider alternatives before acting.

-Social skills include effective communication skills, empathy, and interpersonal relationships.
+Social skills involve effective communication, negotiation, empathy, and interpersonal relationships.

-Effective skills in communication allow teenagers to understand others and avoid miscommunications.
+Effective communication skills allow teens to understand others and avoid miscommunications.

 Respecting others and cooperating in teams will help adolescents develop close interpersonal relationships and be accepted by society.

-Stress management and emotion regulation are vital social-emotional skills for youth.
+Stress management and emotional intelligence make up vital social-emotional skills for youth.

-The day-to-day life of a teenager is filled with numerous stresses, including school and academic stress, peer pressure, criticism, and other factors.
+The day-to-day life of a teenager is filled with emotions and stresses, including school and academic stress, peer pressure, criticism, and other factors.

 How to Teach Your Teenager Life Skills